experimentech/Lilith-AI/docs/ARCHITECTURE_VERIFICATION.md

 - Stores grammatical templates and phrase structure patterns (for example: "DT JJ NN" -> NounPhrase)

 Status:
-- BNN produces POS and pattern encodings; syntax patterns table exists but is underutilized.
+- BioNN produces POS and pattern encodings; syntax patterns table exists but is underutilized.

 Operation:
-1. BNN produces POS and pattern embeddings from tokens.
+1. BioNN produces POS and pattern embeddings from tokens.
 2. Pattern embeddings are used to query syntax_patterns for valid phrase or parse templates.
 3. The parse structure is produced and passed to the pragmatic/response layer.